 The agency's "Shine a Light on Domestic Violence" campaign encourages community members to show their support for survivors by displaying a purple light in their windows (purple is the color that represents DVAM).
-In partnership with the Northeast Ohio Domestic Violence Task Force, WomenSafe will be a part of the 2ndAnnual DV Awareness Virtual Conference

-The organization has also partnered with football teams from multiple area schools to raise awareness of DV at one home football game in October.
+In partnership with the Northeast Ohio Domestic Violence Task Force, WomenSafe will be a part of the 2ndAnnual DV Awareness Virtual Conference area schools to raise awareness of DV at one home football game in October.
 The players will have purple ribbon decals on their helmets and the cheerleaders will wear purple cheer bows.